Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 is to be used for this project.

-Remember that the goal of this project isn't to replace an existing testing framework, or even to try to do that.
+Remember that the goal of this project isn't to replace an existing testing framework, or even to try to do that, but to understand how a testing framework can be made from scratch through test-driven development (TDD).

+To understand how this works, I suggest you first look at `TestRunner` and `TestRunnerTest`, in the `testframe.engine` package.

 Except for `org.example.demo`, everything in `com.example` and `org.example` is
 meant to be exercises.
 Finished classes in those packages are not meant to be